Ge0rg3/flask-parameter-validation/README.md

 All parameters can have default values, and automatic validation.
 `Route`, `Form`, `Json` and `Query` have the following options:
 * default: any, Specifies the default value for the field.
-* min_length: int, Specifies the minimum character length for a string input
+* min_str_length: int, Specifies the minimum character length for a string input
-* max_length: int, Specifies the maximum character length for a string input
+* max_str_length: int, Specifies the maximum character length for a string input
 * min_list_length: int, Specifies the minimum number of elements in a list
 * max_list_length: int, Specifies the maximum number of elements in a list
 * min_int: int, Specifies the minimum number for an int input